2014 Rich Quitadomo Sustainable Versatility Design Award Winners

 The facility will contain: an Indoor/Outdoor Cafe (1500 sf), a Gallery (1500 sf), Supercharging Stations and an Outdoor Event Space, a Design Studio, a Classroom and a Film Room.
 Additionally, Executive & Administrative Regional Offices will also be included.

-Third Place: Nicole Schwartz – University of Kansas
+Third Place: Nicole Schwarz – University of Kansas

 COMMUNITY CENTER BUILDING